XTANDI® (enzalutamide) capsules Legal Notice

 Please feel free to browse this web site.
 Your access and use of the information herein are subject to the following terms and conditions, and all applicable laws.
 By accessing and browsing this web site, you accept, without limitation or qualification, these terms and conditions and acknowledge that they supersede any other agreement between you and Astellas.

-Astellas and Medivation, Inc. hereby authorize you to copy materials published on this web site for non-commercial use only, provided any copy of these materials which you make shall retain all copyright and other proprietary notices and any disclaimer contained thereon and on this web site.
+Astellas and Pfizer Inc. hereby authorize you to copy materials published on this web site for non-commercial use only, provided any copy of these materials which you make shall retain all copyright and other proprietary notices and any disclaimer contained thereon and on this web site.

-Should any viewer of a Astellas or a Medivation, Inc. published document respond with information including feedback data such as questions, comments, suggestions, or the like regarding the content of any such Astellas or Medivation, Inc. material, such information shall be deemed to be non-confidential and we shall have no obligation of any kind with respect to such information and shall be free to reproduce, use, disclose, and distribute the information to others without limitation.
+Should any viewer of a Astellas or a Pfizer Inc. published document respond with information including feedback data such as questions, comments, suggestions, or the like regarding the content of any such Astellas or Pfizer Inc. material, such information shall be deemed to be non-confidential and we shall have no obligation of any kind with respect to such information and shall be free to reproduce, use, disclose, and distribute the information to others without limitation.
 We shall be free to use any ideas, concepts, know-how or techniques contained in such information for any purpose whatsoever including but not limited to developing, manufacturing and marketing products incorporating such information.

 OBLIGATIONS OF SITE VISITORS OR USERS.
 You agree not to do any of the following while visiting or using the Site or any Services provided by or through this Site: